klamping/hands-on-visual-regression-testing/3-Gemini/3-forms.md

 });
 ```

 Run your tests and view your output.
-You should see a new folder titled `form actions` and two screenshots, once that’s plain and one with the text you defined.
+You should see a new folder titled `form actions` and two screenshots, once that's plain and one with the text you defined.

 Take some time to read through [the full tests documentation: https://github.com/bem/gemini/blob/master/doc/tests.md to discover all Gemini has beneath the hood.